returnofblank/cyberpatriot-cybertitans/README.md

 Debian/Ubuntu script - A Text-User Interface meant to guide you through some of the common vulernabilities in the Cyber Patriot Competition

 **What needs to be complete**
-  + Set grub encrypted password
+  + Nothing as of now